The category of partial group actions: quotients, (co)limits and groupoids: Introduction

-Next, we focus on characterizing partial group actions that share the same associated partial action groupoid $\Gamma$.
+Finally, we focus on characterizing partial group actions that share the same associated partial action groupoid $\Gamma$.
 Specifically, we prove that these partial actions are exclusively determined by the normal subgroups of a group constructed from the groupoid $\Gamma$.
-Finally, we extend some results to the realm of topological groupoids.
-In particular, we introduce a broader definition of topological partial group actions, allowing their domains to be subspaces, not necessarily limited to open subsets.
-We also establish that any topological groupoid can be obtained from a topological partial action.
-We provide motivations for the benefits of considering groupoids as partial group actions.
 For more detailed information on partial actions, please refer to the book \cite{E6} and the surveys \cite{EBSurvery} and \cite{D3}.